 Network bytes sent/received

 If you are monitoring Kafka’s bytes in/out metric, you are getting Kafka’s side of the story.
 To get a full picture of network usage on your host, you need to monitor host-level network throughput, especially if your Kafka brokers are hosting other network services.
-High network usage could be a symptom of degraded performance—if you are seeing high network use, correlating with TCP retransmissions and dropped packet errors could help in determining if the performance issue is network-related.
+High network usage could be a symptom of degraded performance, so if you are seeing high network use, correlating with TCP retransmissions and dropped packet errors could help in determining if the performance issue is network-related.

 JVM garbage collection metrics